-- Letter of Determination to the U.S. Fish and Wildlife Service; - Submittal of State of Ohio Historic Preservation Office Project Summary Form; - Ohio EPA National Pollutant Discharge Elimination System (NPDES) Construction General Permit No. OHC000003; - Submittal and approval of the SWP3 (Attachment B) to the Portage County Soil and Water Conservation District; - Notifications to the Ohio EPA; and - Ohio EPA General Isolated Wetland Permit.
+- Letter of Determination to the U.S. Fish and Wildlife Service: - Submittal of State of Ohio Historic Preservation Office Project Summary Form; - Ohio EPA requirements for Isolated Wetlands; and - Submittal and approval of the SWP3 (Attachment B) to the Portage County Soil and Water Conservation District.